tomcam/least-github-pages/docs/README.md

 * [Github Pages](https://tomcam.github.io/least-github-pages/)
 * Directly on [Github](https://github.com/tomcam/least-github-pages/)

-If you were pointed to this site by an employer or well-meaning friend and aren't quite sure why, plenty of reasons this guide may help you are in [Why Use GitHub Pages?](why-use-github-pages.md)
+If you were pointed here by an employer or well-meaning friend and aren't quite sure why, plenty of reasons this guide may help you are in [Why Use GitHub Pages?](why-use-github-pages.md)

 **What this guide is for:** This guide is laser-focused on one thing: showing how to get a working informational website up and running as fast